vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 Having sections of the frame that bottleneck the tasks and have to run in one core only is very common, so what most engines do is that they still have game thread and render thread, but each of them has its own parallel tasks.
 Hopefully there are enough tasks that can run on their own to fill all of the cores.

 While the example here uses async, you really want to use better libraries for this.
 Its also probable that you will want a better control over execution instead of launching many asyncs and parallel for.
-Using taskflow here would work great.
+Using Taskflow here would work great.

 ## Identifying tasks.
 While we have been commenting that things like UpdatePhysics() can run overlapped, things are never so simple in practice.